deejaygraham/deejaygraham.github.io/_posts/2016-07-13-rolling-rocks-in-newcastle.markdown

 Many of his points were illustrated with examples of applying ToC from Clarke's own working life.

 ![Clarke Mid Presentation](/img/posts/rolling-rocks-in-newcastle/2016-07-12 18.53.35.jpg)

+There was lots of lively discussion at the end over beer and pizza and the feedback I got over the following days suggested that the evening was a great success!

 Sitting at the back, I was able to get some sketchnoting done, so here's how I interpreted his
 presentation: